Pilot (Ringer): Broadcast and reception

 The initial broadcast of the episode drew 2.84 million U.S. viewers.
 It received a 1.6 rating in The CW's target of women 18-34 and a 1.2 rating in adults 18-49.
 The ratings reached a three-year high for The CW in the Tuesday 9:00pm time slot.
 On September 16, The CW re-broadcast the pilot, which brought in 1.87 million viewers, and a 0.6 18-49 demo rating.

 TV.com was enthusiastic about the pilot saying it was over-the-top with its "convoluted mystery" and they were "still feeling nauseated from all the twists and turns" which provide a lot of fun times.
 They also loved the late-60s vibe.
 Their last word was: "Outrageous.
 But potentially delicious fun."
-Matt Mitovich of TV Line gave the pilot a positive review stating, "the set-up is sound, with some loose ends addressed and nice details sprinkled in.
+Matt Mitovich of TVLine gave the pilot a positive review stating, "the set-up is sound, with some loose ends addressed and nice details sprinkled in.
 Tackling multiple roles, Gellar does a fine job as in-too-deep Bridget, icy Siobhan, and Bridget-as-Siobhan, and the supporting cast presents no weak link."
 After Elton gave Ringer a positive review calling it "the single best new show of the year".
 Ringer was one of the Editor's Picks of Yahoo! saying "the first episode delivers so many shocking twists and turns, you won't be able to catch your breath.
 Heck, we're still catching ours."
 Media Life Magazine gave a positive review "despite the inherent absurdity of the premise" stating Ringers pilot was "deftly portrayed and dead on" and that it "justifies a return visit".